nebari-dev/nebari/docs/source/installation/setup.md

 Finally, you will need to have a domain name for hosting QHub.
 This domain will be where your application will be exposed.

-Currently, QHub only supports CloudFlare for automatic DNS registration.
+Currently, QHub only supports CloudFlare for **automatic** DNS registration.
 If an alternate DNS provider is desired, change the `--dns-provider` flag from `cloudflare` to `none` on the `qhub deploy` command.
-The deployment then will be paused when it asks for an IP address (or CNAME, if using AWS) and prompt to register the desired URL.
-Setting a DNS record heavily depends on the provider thus it is not possible to have detailed docs on how to create a record on your provider.
+During the initial deployment, the deployment script will pause as it asks for an IP address (or CNAME, if using AWS) and will prompt you to register the desired URL.
+How to set a DNS record heavily depends on the provider thus it is not possible to have detailed docs on how to create a record on your provider.

 Googling `setting <A/CNAME> record on <provider name>` should yield good results on doing it for your specific provider.

 #### Cloudflare